 The Jones Act

-The Jones Act is a law that was specifically passed to provide seamen with a right to sue employers for damages in the event of an injury caused by the employer’s negligence.
-If you are successful in making that claim, part of your compensation may include lost wages, or in the vocabulary of the law, lost earnings.
+The Jones Act is a law that was explicitly passed to provide seamen with a right to sue employers for damages in the event of an injury caused by the employer’s negligence.
+I

-The recovery of lost earnings under the Jones Act includes those earnings you have already lost from being injured and unable to work, and any future earnings you will be losing because you can’t go back to work.
-These lost earnings may be provided to you through your current contract period and also include the value of benefits received during that time.
+The recovery of lost earnings under the Jones Act includes those you have already lost from being injured and unable to work and any future earnings you will lose because you can’t return to work.

 The Doctrine of Unseaworthiness

-The LHWCA
+The LHWCA and OCSLA

 Compensation for Lost Future Earnings and Lost Earnings Capacity

-Under maritime law you have the right when injured to be compensated for the wages you lose by being out of work and recovering.
-If you can return to work and do the same job, your compensation ends and you go back to earning.
-However, there are many cases in which an injury could prevent you from earning in the future.
-You can sue for these lost future earnings and for any diminished earning capacity you experience because of your injury.
+Under maritime law, you have the right, when injured, to be compensated for the wages you lose by being out of work and recovering.
+If you can return to work and do the same job, your compensation ends, and you return to earning.

 Lost future earnings can only be estimated, but doing so is usually straightforward.
 Your future earnings can be calculated by considering what you earned at the time of the injury, changes in cost-of-living expenses, and any promotions or raises that were scheduled to occur in the future.
-You can also calculate and be compensated for lost earnings capacity.
-If your injury prevents you from earning as much as you would have otherwise, you may qualify for additional compensation.

-These laws are in place to protect people like you who work in a risky job and who face the possibility of injury on a daily basis.
-If you have been injured you have recourse to collect your lost wages.
-Make sure you have good representation to help you make your case.
-An attorney who has studied maritime law and worked with others like you can give you the best chance of recovering full damages for lost income.
+These laws are in place to protect people like you who work in a risky job and face the possibility of injury daily.
+If you have been injured, you have recourse to collect your lost wages.